Enchanted Galapagos Islands - 2020

 |Day 1||Arrive in Quito Ecuador, transfer Airport to Old City||Hotel Relicario del Carmen|

-- There is no better yacht to experience the mystical isolation of the Galapagos on, than this sturdy, stately and very comfortable motor-vessel.
+- To experience the mystical isolation that shaped the life of the Galapagos, this sturdy, stately and very comfortable motor-vessel is your best choice.
 The SAMBA is a true European Dutch classic and best in her class.

 - A great ocean-going vessel with her specially designed high bow, she provides safe crossings and boasts a special stabilizing sail.